 Timescale: attend within four hours of the repair being reported and make safe within 24 hours.

 - Internal repair: a repair to an individual home where you have chosen YourPlace to do the work and agreed the cost.
 Timescale: within 15 working days of being agreed.

 - Common repairs: repairs to the common parts of your building.
 Timescale: within 30 working days of being agreed.

 - Major common repairs: more complex repairs, such as rot or extensive roofing works, may take longer.
 Timescale: we will keep you and your neighbours informed when work will start and finish.

 Repairs come with a standard six month warranty.
-If you have an issue with a repair, please let us know so that we can investigate while it is still within this warranty period.
+If you have an issue with a repair, please let us know so that we can investigate and make sure any defects are fixed while it is still within this warranty period.

 We recommend that homeowners arrange a programme of regular maintenance for items such as regular inspections and routine cleaning of gutters and common water tanks.
 This helps to ensure the safety of all residents and avoids preventable damage to your home.